-- The Incident has an Incident Commander, a single individual responsible to the Agency Administrator for all incident command level functions and incident activities.
-(All fires regardless of size have an Incident Commander.) - Command and general staff positions are not activated. - Resources vary from a single firefighter to several single resources or a single task force or strike team. - The Type 4 Incident is limited to one operational period in the control phase.
-Mopup may extend into multiple periods. - The Type 4 Incident does not require a written action plan. - Role of the Agency Administrator - > Operational Plans which provide: - Objectives - Strategy - Priorities
+- The incident has an incident commander-a single individual responsible to the agency administrator for all incident command level functions and incident activities.
+(All fires regardless of size have an incident commander.) - · Command and general staff positions are not activated. - Resources vary from a single firefighter to several resources or a task force or strike team. - The type 4 incident is limited to one operational period in the control phase.
+Mopup may extend into multiple periods. - The type 4 incident does not require a written action plan, but will require a completed briefing checklist for incoming resources. - Role of the agency administrator - > Operational Plans which includes: Objectives, Strategy, and Priorities.